Shimla jailbreak: One of three escaped prisoners arrested

 In a major breakthrough, Himachal Pradesh Police have nabbed one of three undertrials, who had escaped from modern central Jail, Kanda, 14 kms from Shimla.

-Director General of Police Somesh Goyal ,who is also the Director General of Police (DGP) (prisons), said Prem Bahadur, who is a rape case accused at Rampur in Shimla district, was arrested late Thursday night from Sayari forest area of Kunihar in Solan district.
+Director General of Police Somesh Goyal ,who is also the DGP (prisons), said Prem Bahadur, who is a rape case accused at Rampur in Shimla district, was arrested late Thursday night from Sayari forest area of Kunihar in Solan district.
 He hoped that other two—Leela Dhar and Pratap Sing—will also be nabbed soon.

 Revealing the information early this morning, Goyal wrote on his Facebook account, “Just now received the information that one escapee from Kanda Jail has been arrested from the forests of Sayari in Kunihar area of Solan district.”